RashidAwan11/GoodlyRecipes/content/knowledge-base/tgif-sizzling-chicken-and-shrimp-recipe.md

 2. In a large bowl, combine chicken, shrimp, pineapple juice, flour, paprika, garlic powder, salt, and pepper.
 3. In a separate bowl, whisk together all of the ingredients for the creamy sauce.
 4. Pour the mixture into a baking dish and bake for 25 minutes, or until the chicken is cooked through.

+Also Read About the Recipe of: <a href="https://goodlyrecipes.com/pistachio-martini-drink-recipe/" target="_blank" rel="noopener">Pistachio Martini Drink</a>

 ## **Nutrition Information:**